Find the best enterprise CMS solutions for growing teams

 Enterprise CMS shines a light on dark data

+Enterprises must integrate their content marketing efforts with business intelligence applications to help make informed business decisions.
 Unfortunately, research shows that more than half of the data collected by companies is “dark” data — that is, information that never sees the analytical light of day and never contributes to business intelligence.

+Why do enterprise content marketers face these hurdles?
+Because they’re still working with outdated monolithic CMS platforms designed before 24/7, omnichannel, personalized experiences were table stakes — a time when content was primarily static and almost always only published once to a single webpage.
 These traditional CMSs were often “store-bought,” but some were custom-made.
-Whichever the case, recent developments in content trends have quickly made many of these solutions nearly obsolete.
+In any case, recent developments in content trends have quickly made many of these solutions nearly obsolete.
 Today, traditional CMS platforms lack the functionality and flexibility they need to keep up with large-scale business shifts and growth.

 Outgrowing a CMS doesn’t necessarily happen all at once.
 But if the following scenario sounds familiar, it’s probably happening to you: